Over a third 'will use savings' to cover cost of Christmas

 "Cutting back on even a few simple things in the run-up to Christmas, such as buying lunch at work or socialising at the weekend, could be enough to top up your festive fund.

-"So if you're looking for an account that can help you budget more effectively and make sure you're not spending more than you can afford, the thinkmoney Personal Account is worth looking into."
+"So if you're looking for an account that can help you budget more effectively and make sure you're not spending more than you can afford, the thinkmoney Managed Current Account is worth looking into."